 there is, what is called 'the world's oldest profession', the prostitution, which is only as old as the notion of classes, the rich and poor. for, the socio-economically independent women do not need to sell sex to survive, much the same as men living in a classless society do not need to have anything more or less than any other human being as means to create a self image, powerful or benign. satan and sage are both the facades of the self image wearing which the insecure person feels safe as powerful person or saint.

-the self image has no physical body. so it does not exist physically, but only in thought, in mind -- mind as noun, not as verb. having no body to do anything, it creates maya, the illusion -- the custom, culture, religious, social, economical and political concepts. then, the knowledge, that one does not need the use of one's physical limbs and organs to build castles in the air, as one sees that the works of infants and physically invalid people are done by others, with the power of equation, such person then makes other people to work for them.
+the self image has no physical body. so it does not exist physically, but only in thought, in mind -- mind, mind as noun, not as verb. having no body to do anything, it creates maya, the illusion -- the custom, culture, religious, social, economical and political concepts. then, the knowledge, that one does not need the use of one's physical limbs and organs to build castles in the air, as one sees that the works of infants and physically invalid people are done by others, with the power of equation, such person then makes other people to work for them.

 both sages and tyrants make people labour to enter the ideological dream world. every new religion, every new political or economical system is thus formed, and not being based on nature of things, none has succeeded in delivering the promised land. after a lifelong service to the illusionary god mother teresa doubted whether god and jesus were real; after talking and writing for sixty years krishnamurti is reported to have said; ''nobody got it''. this 'it' not being a matter of fact, and only an idea of how life should be lived without the promoter self oneself trying it out, cannot but fail.